swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 seen me make on Twitter.

 Try the second Om benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
-On my 11 inch Macbook it takes around 5ms to render.
+Safari 7 my 11 inch Macbook Air takes around 5ms to render.

-Now try the second Backbone.js benchmark which does the exact same series of operations.
-On my machine this takes around 2500ms seconds to render.
+Make sure to delete all of the todos from the Backbone.js benchmark first then try the second Backbone.js benchmark.
+On my machine Safari takes around 4200ms seconds to completed.

 *How is this possible?*